peterhinch/micropython-amg88xx/README.md

 # 4. Camera demo

-Currently a work in progress.
-This works, but the image quality doesn't yet match that shown on the Adafruit website.
-It assumes a Pyboard linked to an [Adafruit 0.96 OLED display](https://www.adafruit.com/product/684).
-Wiring is as follows:
+This works, but I may do further work to improve the image quality.
+It assumes a Pyboard linked to an
+[Adafruit 0.96 OLED display](https://www.adafruit.com/product/684).
+Wiring is
+as follows: